UtrechtUniversity/nudging/README.md

 `poetry run python src/predict.py`

-The predicted nudge probability per subgroup is written to `data/processed/nudge_probability.csv`.
+The predicted nudge effectiveness per subgroup is written to `data/processed/nudge_probability.csv`.
+Also, plots of the nudge effectiveness are generated and stored in the `plots` folder.